sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 ### STEP 1 - Deciphering the parts of the String (Query)

 Please note that the End User interacting with this utility will give out `SQL` like instructions and would expect the system to respond with necessary information.
-The system perceives this a
+The system perceives this as a
 String of characters and we should manipulate and break this string into appropriate Data Structures.
 For Instance,

 <Q1>